mekaneeky/Hierarchical-AutoML-Zero/README.md

 ## Current Focus

-On testnet, we're starting with a loss function search.
+Currently running on Bittensor testnet-100, we're starting with a loss function search.
 This is just the beginning of our journey into distributed AutoML.

 ## Participation